CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

 Finally, let's do a quick analysis of the data extracted.

-By examining the histogram, we find that Tesseract was often uncertain about its results.
+By examining the histogram, we find that Tesseract often needed to be more certain about its results.

 ```python
 ax = sns.histplot(confidences,bins = np.arange(0,100,10))